-Now, due to our globalized, interconnected, social media fuelled world, the use (or in this case, misuse) of another’s cultural property can turn into big news.
+Once upon a time, cultural appropriation was something theorised and discussed solely at universities.
+However, due to our increasingly globalized, social media fuelled world, the use of another’s cultural property can turn into big news - As Pharrell, Zac and Katy now know only too well!

 The Cultural Appropriation Debate